-5.1.4 The p-file and Concurrent Deltas
+5.1.4 Concurrent Edits of Different SIDs

 The ability to retrieve different versions of an SCCS file allows a number of deltas to be "in progress" at any given time.
-This means that a number of get commands with the -e keyletter may be executed on the same file, provided that no two executions retrieve the same version nor lead to the subsequent creation of the same version by delta.
+This means that a number of get commands with the -e keyletter may be executed on the same file, provided that no two executions retrieve the same version (unless multiple concurrent edits are allowed, see Section 5.1.5).